Jake Berry (17) revealed tonight that when recently questioned, his mother Saibh (43), appeared to be ‘as naive as ever’.

 Without waiting to be asked what he said in reply to that, Berry confirmed that he ‘gave it to her straight’.

-“I looked right at her,” he said, “and I quietly – but very firmly – told her, ‘You can’t handle the truth!'”
+“I looked right at her,” he said, “and I quietly – but very firmly – told her, ‘You know what your problem is, don’t you?
+You can’t handle the truth!'”

 Afterwards Berry admitted he probably shouldn’t have said that because “In a way it’s kinda sweet that she’s still so innocent, y’know?”

 The trio then quickly downed their cans of cider, in response to Mrs Berry calling out an offer to drive them into the city centre.

 As they did so, Lynch and Brabazon exchanged a look that Jake misconstrued as ‘respect’ for his principled determination to seek out the truth, regardless of wherever it might take him.